 Jewel Room & Library

 The Jewel Room & Library was originally built in 1968 to house George Headley's Bibelot collection (currently on display in the Main Building).
 The design was meant to replicate elements of a jewelry box, with deep rosewood doors and brass finishings.
-Tours of Headley's private library are aviable on the hour, with the last tour at 3:00PM.
 The Library houses George Headley's 1,500 volume fine art library as well as some of his ecclectic collections.

 The Headley Library building is a synthesis of architectural styles and elements that appealed to Headley.
 The building was designed by Lexington architect, Robert Pinkerton, in consultation with Mr. Headley.
 The building reflects a number of Headley's favorite architectural motifs.
 For example, Pinkerton juxtaposed a sloped Thai roof, Greek columns, English windows, a French floor design, and Georgian moldings.